Site Name: The Center for Injury and Violence Prevention

 With the help of Toys “R” Us Children’s Fund, efforts have been made to reduce the numbers of injuries due to falls in the home in children under the age of two.
 The injury Free Coalition for Kids of New Haven and Yale-New Haven Children’s Hospital have used the support of Toys “R” Us Children’s Fund to focus community education on window and stair safety.
 Resources have been allocated to research studying the cause of falls, as well as providing low-income families with children under the age of four with window guards, safety gates, and educational materials.
 The focus of this effort was targeted to a high-risk housing project in the New Haven area after two tragic incidents involving children falling from open windows.
 A collaborative partnership with the New Haven housing authority afforded us the ability to have the window guards and gates installed properly by the superintendent of the apartment building.

-Associate Professor of Pediatrics at Yale School of Medicine; Attending physician in the Pediatric Emergency Department of Yale-New Haven Children’s Hospital; Medical director of the Pediatric Sexual Assault Nurse Examiner (SANE) Program
+Professor of Pediatrics at Yale School of Medicine; Attending physician in the Pediatric Emergency Department of Yale-New Haven Children’s Hospital; Medical director of the Pediatric Sexual Assault Nurse Examiner (SANE) Program

-Kirsten Bechtel MD is an Associate Professor of Pediatrics at Yale School of Medicine, an attending physician in the Pediatric Emergency Department of Yale-New Haven Children’s Hospital and medical director of the Pediatric Sexual Assault Forensic Examiner (SAFE) Program.
+Kirsten Bechtel MD is a Professor of Pediatrics at Yale School of Medicine, an attending physician in the Pediatric Emergency Department of Yale-New Haven Children’s Hospital and medical director of the Pediatric Sexual Assault Forensic Examiner (SAFE) Program.
 She was appointed by Governor Rowland in 2001 to serve as the pediatrician for the state’s Child Fatality Review Panel.
 She was appointed by then Provost Peter Salvoes to be the chairperson of Yale University’s Traffic Safety Committee in 2011 and is also a member of the University Safety Committee.

 Her research interests include the medical and forensic evaluation of children and adolescents who have been sexually assaulted, the medical evaluation of infants and children who have died unexpectedly, the prevention and evaluation of accidental and abusive head trauma, the prevention of interpersonal violence among adolescents and the prevention of sleep-related deaths among infants.
 Her legislative advocacy efforts include the development of safer roads for all users through her work as a member of the Executive Committee of BikeWalkCT and the CT Livable Streets Coalition; the development of an Infant Safe Sleep Plan throughout the YNHH system and the state of Connecticut.